chess-ca/cfc-www-2020/content/cfc/rules/_index.en.md

 The legacy rules of the CFC are contained in the legacy _CFC Handbook_.

-Although no longer the CFC's Bylaws nor legally binding, the current CFC president, Vlad Drkulec, has promised to abide by the legacy _CFC Handbook_ as CFC policy to the extent possible and consistent with the NFP Act.
+Although it is no longer the "official" CFC Bylaws nor is legally binding, the current CFC president, Vlad Drkulec, has promised to abide by the legacy _CFC Handbook_ as CFC policy to the extent possible consistent with the NFP Act.

 <a href="https://docs.google.com/document/d/1ZSPT-Adi0FoZ1EQbziX2jYeR4tsnyLVpz5EdElO6dgI/preview"
    class="button is-primary">LEGACY (Old CFC Handbook)</a>